Anchorage Mansion Tours

 Built in 1859, this Italianate mansion was the ambitious dream of Eliza Putnam, and she poured her heart and soul into its design.
-Unfortunately, she died three years after it was built, but legend has it that she has never left.
-Her lonely spirits has been encountered throughout the house by volunteers, guests and staff.
+Unfortunately, she died in the home three years after it was built, but legend has it that she has never left.
+Her lonely spirit has been encountered throughout the house by visitors, guests and staff.

 Many families moved in and out of the Anchorage over the years, each adding on a layer of history and a lasting legacy.
 From the 1960s-1980s the mansion operated as a senior care facility and was the last home to a number of its residents.
 Many of the eerie experiences that take place in the mansion are attributed to the souls of kindly nursing home patients eager for visitors.

 Today, the 23 room mansion is under renovation by the Washington County Historical Society.
 Tours are provided in collaboration with Hidden Marietta Tour Company, with a portion of every ticket going to preservation of this historic building.